 If you can take ibuprofen (Advil) or naproxen sodium (Aleve), it does help reduce inflammation when taken pre-operatively.
 We recommend 2 tablets of either medication 2-4 hours before endodontic therapy.
 However if you are having a consultation, please avoid from using pain medications of any sort if possible.
 Masking the pain with medication may make diagnosing the area more difficult.

 Some treatments require two or more appointments.
-Many can be done in a single appointment of 1 to 2 hours or less.
+Many can be done in a single appointment in 2 hours or less.

 In any case, it depends on the degree of infection/inflammation and degree of treatment difficulty.
 To us, it’s more important to do the very best we can than to meet a specific time criteria.